Basing

 On the underside of the bases there is an identification code system: this is purely so I know which base goes with which unit.

-The top right corner has a faction colour code: Parliament is orange, Royalists are red, Solemn League and Covenant are blue, clubmen are white, Montrose's Army green.
+The top right corner has a faction colour code: Parliament is orange, Royalists are red, Solemn League and Covenant are blue, clubmen are white, and Montrose's Army green.

 The unit name is written on movement trays or command stands, and a unique unit code is added: e.g. RF4 Royalist Foot regiment 4, PA Parliamentarian Artillery, SLCF2 Solemn League and Covenant Foot regiment 2.